12 Virtual Assistant Website Examples That Win Clients and Build Trust (2026)

 Founder story as competitive advantage

-Emilie Given is a former executive assistant who started her own VA agency.
-That sentence does more for credibility than any trust badge.
-She’s A Given leans into the founder story: Emilie’s background, her reason for starting the company, and individual team member bios with photos.
-In an industry full of faceless staffing companies, knowing who runs the operation matters.
+Emilie Given is a former executive assistant who started her own VA agency, and She’s A Given leans into that founder story: Emilie’s background, her reason for starting the company, and individual team member bios with photos.
+In an industry full of faceless staffing companies, knowing who runs the operation helps.

 The gold and magenta color scheme on a dark background creates a boutique feel distinct from every other site here.
 A lead magnet (“25 Things to Delegate to a Virtual Executive Assistant”) captures emails from visitors who aren’t ready to book.
 SEO coverage is thinner than the larger competitors, but for a boutique operation, that’s the expected tradeoff.